 Board of Directors

 Roxanne Bond has years of experience devoted to labour and community causes.
 Roxanne serves as the Board secretary of the Workforce Planning Board and as recording secretary for the Brantford Labour Council.
-She is a vital member of the staff team at the Brant United Way, where she is a Donor Engagement Representative with a focus on working with area labour unions.
-She has been a member of the United Steelworkers for 30 years.
+She has been a member of the United Steelworkers union for 30 years.

 Graham is a past co-chair and a Workforce Planning Board veteran of nine years.
 A passionate advocate for skilled trades, he believes that trade jobs can be rewarding careers.
 Working as a Industrial Maintenance Mechanic for 34 years in the steel industry, Graham retired at age 52 with a wealth of experience.
 Involved in USW Local 8782, he held positions in health and safety and was a Trades Training Coordinator, representing the hundreds of co-ops, apprentices and tradesmen with the employer.
 His last position was providing training to all newly hired employees and providing required ongoing training in health and safety for all workers.